awsdocs/amazon-transcribe-developer-guide/doc_source/API_CreateLanguageModel.md

  ** [BaseModelName](#API_CreateLanguageModel_RequestSyntax) **   <a name="transcribe-CreateLanguageModel-request-BaseModelName"></a>
 The Amazon Transcribe standard language model, or base model used to create your custom language model\.
-If you want to use your custom language model to transcribe audio with a sample rate of 16 kHz or greater, choose `Wideband`\.
+If you want to use your custom language model to transcribe audio with a sample rate of 16,000 Hz or greater, choose `Wideband`\.
-If you want to use your custom language model to transcribe audio with a sample rate that is less than 16 kHz, choose `Narrowband`\.
+If you want to use your custom language model to transcribe audio with a sample rate that is less than 16,000 Hz, choose `Narrowband`\.
 Type: String
 Valid Values:` NarrowBand | WideBand`
 Required: Yes